Education in Punjab, India: Sikh era and the indigenous education system

+Sulakhan Singh had highlighted that Udasi institutions and sites played a large role in the education of the population during the Sikh-era in the 18th and 19th centuries.
+Udasi schools were attached to gurdwaras, akharas, dharamshalas, maths, deras, bungas, and temples, being patronized by the ruling administrations in the form of madad-i ma'ash and dharmarth revenue-free land-grants.
+Whilst the education provided was relatively rudimentary and basic, there were a variety of subjects taught, such as writing, poetry, grammar, linguistics, theology, musicology, morality, sciences, mathematics, physiology, and medicine.
+G. W. Leitner notes that Udasi institutions were providing education in a dozen districts of Punjab.
+After colonization, the indigenous Udasi schooling system declined and was surmounted by the newly introduced Western modes of education.

 During the rule of Maharaja Ranjit Singh, funding was given by the royal court to the schools affiliated to the various religious communities.
 Schools for girls were also opened in many places.
 Near the end of his rule in the 1830s, Ranjit Singh also started to encourage the learning of English, for which a Christian teacher was hired in a school in Lahore.